-Like for this blog, I created a gmail account and added it as a SMTP provider, which was handling all the emails.
-I would like those emails to go from techkle.com rather than gmail.com but that was not the case.
+Like for this blog, I created a Gmail account and added it as an SMTP provider, which was handling all the emails.
+I would like those emails to go from Metablogue.com rather than gmail.com but that was not the case.

 Why Emails Should Be From Domain Name

 You can keep using the general solution but there are problems with it.
-First of all, email for Techkle coming from a gmail address sounds like a spam and many receiving server will treat it like that.
+First of all, email for MetaBlogue coming from a Gmail address sounds like a spam and many receiving servers will treat it like that.

 So what are the options? – Here is my setup as of now:

-Now lets take a look at it one by one.
-There are few good options to send email out but I decided to go with AWS SES.
+Now, lets take a look at it one by one.
+There are few good options to send an email out but I decided to go with AWS SES.

 AWS SES Setup With LightSail

-AWS SES (Simple Email Service) is a email sending service which can be integrated with LightSail.
-It gives 62000 per month free emails if you are sending them from EC2 instance, I am not sure if that will apply for LightSail.
-Lightsail is build on EC2 platform but its still separate from your AWS console.
+AWS SES (Simple Email Service) is an email sending service which can be integrated with LightSail.
+It gives 62000 per month free emails if you are sending them from EC2 instance, but that will not apply for LightSail.
+Lightsail is built on an EC2 platform but it’s still separate from your AWS console.